MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/bot-escalate-end-conversation.md

 You should consider the following points when modeling the bot agent in Omnichannel for Customer Service:

-- In a queue, if there are both bots and human agents, set the bot’s capacity higher than all agents.
+- In a queue, if both bots and human agents are available, set the bot’s capacity higher than all agents.
 A bot’s capacity is not reduced even after a work item is assigned to it.
 This ensures that any chat routed to the queue will be picked up by the bot first.

 - In case of bot escalation, make sure that context variables that the bot is updating and the corresponding routing rules are correctly matched.